dustinpfister/blog_posts/_posts/lodash_remove.md

 There are of course many different ways that a function such as this could be written.
 I like Array.splice because of the great browser support, but if you are not such a nut with that sort of thing another option might involve the use of Array.filter for example.

 ### 4.7 - Vanilla javaScript pull method using Array.splice

+So there is not just making a vanilla javaScript remove method, but also making a vanilla javaScript pull method.
+In order to make a method like this that will work just like the pull method I will want to use a native javaScript equivalent to that of the lodash eq method.
+With that said there is using the [Object.is method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) as a way to make the comparison between two values.

 ```js
 // the remove method